-High Five!
-Is a unique, four-week child abuse prevention program, specifically designed to meet the needs of children in grades Pre-K through 2nd.
+High Five! is a unique, four-week child abuse prevention program, specifically designed to meet the needs of children in grades Pre-K through 2nd.
+Children are empowered to listen to their feelings and tell an adult if they feel uncomfortable or unsafe.
 In addition to working with the students on self-esteem and safety skills, High Five! works alongside teachers, schools professionals, and parents to offer a comprehensive program and empower the community to prevent child abuse.

 - Module 1: Understanding Feelings and Identifying “Feelings Helpers”